 - Include the email address used in your application as this is how we will locate you in the system;

 - Indicate which online recruitment website you want your documents uploaded to.

 There is no fee for mailing credential files within the U.S. until six months after graduation or program completion.
 If, however, the student has requested 15 sets, there will be a fee of $3/file starting with the 16th set.
 Six months after graduating, there will be a $3 per file fee for everyone that requests mailing a file, regardless of number.
 Outside the U.S., the fee will be $5 per file.

-Files are maintained at the Career Center for five years, after which files will be destroyed unless the Career Center is specifically contacted to retain the file.
-Please send a certified letter to the Career Center if you would like to keep your file active beyond five years.
+Files are maintained at the Center for Career and Academic Planning for five years, after which files will be destroyed unless the Center for Career and Academic Planning is specifically contacted to retain the file.
+Please send a certified letter to the Center for Career and Academic Planning if you would like to keep your file active beyond five years.